CLIL Science: Overcoming the Barriers

-Also, you want to make sure that your lessons are easy to relate to.
-One way you can teach CLIL science in a way that’s fun and easy to understand is by bringing FluentU into the classroom.
-This way, students can improve their practical language knowledge through interactive exercises and real-world content taken from popular movies, songs and television shows.
+This way, students can improve their practical language knowledge through interactive exercises and authentic content.
 As such, your students will receive a balanced education that allows them to speak about everything from science to pop culture confidently and more accurately.

 Activities to Enhance Your CLIL Science Lessons

 But what kinds of learning exercises work best?
 Here are two ideas that you can use to bring your CLIL science lessons to life.

 Microsoft’s unique “Skype a Scientist” platform makes it easy for you to invite an expert in any field from any part of the world into your classroom to speak.
 Interviews take the form of a 30-60 minute Q and A session.
 Your “visitor” can give you a unique view of their research, as well as offer further insight into their language and culture.

 Use graphic organizers and worksheets